molgenis/sc-MetaBrain-consortium/mbQTL/README.md

  * `mbqtl_jar`: mbQTL jar [download](https://jenkins.harmjanwestra.nl/job/systemsgenetics_hjw/lastBuild/nl.systemsgenetics$MbQTL/).
  * `output_dir`: the output directory.
  * `output_prefix`: the output filename prefix.
  * `cov`: covariate file.
-This is a tab-separated file the value for each covariate per sample.
-The first column contains the covariate names.
+Tab-separated file containing the covariate values of each feature per sample.
+The first column contains the covariates.
 The rest of the columns are the sample names.
 Non-numerical covariates are automatically one-hot encoded where the most abundant category is excluded.
 Expression PCs can be automatically added as covariates by using `n_pcs`.

 **Pipeline specific settings**:
  * `plot_pca`: whether or not to PCA visualise the expression matrix.
+Default `False`.
  * `include_modes`: which modes to run (options: `all`, `default`, `cov`, `covXPcs`, `XPcs`).
 For more info, see modes.
  * `n_pcs`: how many PCs should be removed from the expression matrix (e.g. `[0, 5, 10]`).
 If `cov` is also used these PCs are added to those covariates.
  * `n_genes`: how many genes should be tested per chunk.
 If empty, all genes are tested in 1 chunk.
+Default `200`.
  * `use_snpannotation`: whether or not the `snpannotation` option should be used.
 Default `False`.
 Automatically set to `False` if `snplimit` or `snpgenelimit` is used since it is faster without `snpannotation` then.
+ * `force_mega`: replace the dataset column in your input `gte` to force mbQTL to run a mega-analysis.
  * `filter_vcf`: whether or not the input VCF should be filtered on variants / samples of interest before running QTL analysis.
 This adds some pre-processing time but can add substantial speed improvements in the QTL analysis.
 Only available if `snplimit` or `snpgenelimit` is used.
 Note that it also filters on the samples in the `gte` file.
 Default `False`.
+ * `feature_name`: the info column that in your gtf that describes the names of the genes in your expression matrix.
+Default `gene_name`.
+ * `autosomes_only`: whether or not to only include autosomal chromosomes.
+Default 'True'.
  * `force`: prevent snakemake from updating input settings that are unlogical.
 Use with caution.
+Default `False`.
  * `debug`: set logger to level DEBUG printing additional information.
+Default `False`.

 **mbQTL standard inputs**:
  * `annotation`: `genes.gtf` of your alignment reference.
-If the file does not end with `.gtf` it assumes it is a mbQTL annotation file.
+If the file does not end with `.gtf` it assumes it is a mbQTL annotation file: tab seperated with gene ID, chromosome, gene start, gene end, and strand.
  * `exp`: expression file.
 This is a tab-separated file containing the expression of each feature per sample.
 The first column contains the features names.
 The rest of the columns are the sample names.
- * `gte`: genotype-expression-dataset mapping file.
+ * `gte`: genotype to expression coupling file.
+This is a tab-separated file with three columns; genotype ID, expression ID, dataset (name).
+There is no header.
 If the file endswith `.smf` it assumes it is a genotype-expression mapping file and a dataset column will be added to it in order to be compatable with mbQTL.
  * `vcf`: bgzipped genotype VCF file.
 If no tabix index (`.tbi`) is present it will be generated by the pipeline.

 **Additional to mbQTL manual**:
- * `force_mega`: replace the dataset column in your input `gte` to force mbQTL to run a mega-analysis.
  * In this implementation `genelimit`, `snplimit` and `snpgenelimit` cannot be combined.
  * The `--out` mbQTL argument is created by `output_dir` + `output_prefix`
  * The `--outputall` mbQTL argument is automatically set to `True` if `snpgenelimit` is used.
  * The `--perm` mbQTL argument is automatically set to `0` if `snpgenelimit` is used.

+The following arguments of mbQTL are not implemented: `--expgroups`, `--nriters`, `--sortbyz`, and `--testnonparseablechr`.

 ## Usage